gijzelaerr/spiel/README.md

 * Ubuntu 16.04 with [KERN-3](http://kernsuite.info) repository enabled if you
   dont want to use containers

-Example the Makefile, it is an example on how to run our pipeline.
+Examples on how to run the pipeline are in` Makefile`.

 To run the pipeline with the example dataset just run:
 ```bash